zetkin/manual/README.md

         * Report the call

 ### For officials
+* Introduction
-* Being an organization official
+    * What is an organization official?
+    * What can officials do?
-* Introduction to Zetkin Organize
+* Using Zetkin Organize
-    * Section breakdown
+    * The Organize sections
     * Multi-tasking with panes
     * Using search
     * Customization and settings